-"In reality we only have a very small window of time to make this happen,” says Majken Schultz and Tor Hernes, both professors at the Centre for Organization and Time at the Department of Organization at CBS.
+The project will investigate how synergies are created between short term-solutions and distant futures that lie beyond the strategic horizons of most companies.
+An underlying idea of this project is that actors of different time orientations need each other for distant climate goals to be met.
+“In reality we only have a very small window of time to make this happen,” says Majken Schultz and Tor Hernes, both professors at the Centre for Organization and Time at the Department of Organization at CBS.

 The current problem when addressing the climate goals is that innovative solutions are restricted by pressure for short-term performance and value-creation.
 Long-term climate goals, on the other hand, are abstract and often experienced as very distant.
 Previous research has often assumed that the two are separate and even irreconcilable which is what this project will try and find a solution to.

 “With less than a decade left to prevent long-term damage to the planet we are going to need to accelerate the green transition and bring these two together.
 Research shows that each of them will most likely fail if they stand alone.
 This project will show the two need each other,” they add.